How To Measure What an Instagram Post is Worth

 Social Media Influencer Marketing is one of those new digital marketing practices that many people are aware of, but very few actually understand or have tried first-hand.
 As someone who is passionate about gathering information on the topic, I’ve spent the past three years taking part in hundreds of influencer marketing campaigns as both a marketer and an influencer, as well as speaking to countless fellow enthusiasts about the main issues surrounding our work.
 One issue that never fails to come up is pricing.

 What is a fair price to pay for an Instagram post?
 Is there a way to reliably predict the traffic or sales that an Instagram post will generate?
 How can it be measured?
+How do you find the influencers that create the most valuable content?

 Although we’re nowhere close to making pricing for an Instagram post a predictable science yet, there are objective and comparable metrics you can evaluate that will give you a better estimate of potential traffic or sales to be driven by an Instagram account’s promotion.
 A simple and effective way to assess an Instagram’s potential value is to use the following formula: